 2. PUNCHBOWL & 3 BRIDGES

-This walk is easier and only takes 10 minutes.
+This walk takes 10 minutes or so.

 The Waterfalls and Punchbowl are open all year.

-During the winter refreshments and food are available from the Hafod Hotel opposite the exit to the waterfalls walk.
+Refreshments and food are available from the Hafod Hotel opposite the exit to the waterfalls walk.

 Tearooms & Gift shop at entrance to walks.